scottjoseph/cmd-exercises/README.md

 ### Excercise 1

-Q:Write a command to print the string Use "man echo", including the quotes; i.e., take care not to print out Use man echo instead.
+Q: Write a command to print the string Use "man echo", including the quotes; i.e., take care not to print out Use man echo instead.

 A: type `echo 'Use "man echo"'`

 ### Excercise 2

 Q: By running man sleep, figure out how to make the terminal “sleep” for 5 seconds, and execute the command to do so.
 After waiting the requisite 5 seconds, execute the command to sleep for 5000 seconds, realize that’s well over an hour, and then use the instructions from Box 4 to get out of trouble.

 A: type `sleep 5s` , type `sleep 5000s` , press `ctrl-c` or `Esc`

 ---
-#2: Manipulating files
+# 2: Manipulating files

 ## 2.1: Redirecting and appending
----

 ### Excercise 1

 Q: Using echo and >, make files called line_1.txt and line_2.txt containing the first and second lines of Sonnet 1, respectively.